doratako/retail-ETL/README.md

 - <lu> Before the initial full load, transaction and customer tables are created to store the actual source data, history tables for storing previously loaded data, and a meta_load_history table for keeping track of the source, load date, and load status
 - <lu> Source files are to be stored in dedicated, separate folders in CSV format.
 The corresponding script always loads the most recently created source file.
-- <lu> For the initial full load, the customer and transaction tables are truncated before the next load session.
+- <lu> After the initial full load, the customer and transaction tables are truncated before the next load session.
 However, the corresponding history tables and meta_load_history table are updated incrementally